Automattic/host-partner-documentation/jetpack/errors.md

 This endpoint returns the error codes than can be returned by the API.
 For each possible error, it contains a key and a description in English.

-## Getting an access token

-To query this endpoint, you'll first need to retrieve an access token.
-Information about that can be found on the [plan provisioning via API document]( plan-provisioning-direct-api.md#getting-a-jetpack-partner-access-token ).

 ## Endpoint Information

 - __Method__: GET